uniphil/trc-plaintext/TRC-2015-Executive-Summary.md

 These ceremonies must now be recognized and honoured as an integral, vital, ongoing dimension of the truth and reconciliation process.

 Ceremonies also reach across cultures to bridge the divide between Aboriginal and non-Aboriginal peoples.
-They are vital to reconciliation because of their sacred nature and because they connect people, preparing them to listen respectfully to each other in a difficult dialogue.
+They are vital to reconciliation because of their sacred nature<!--x-->
+and because they connect people, preparing them to listen respectfully to each other in a difficult dialogue.
 Ceremonies are an affirmation of human dignity; they feed our spirits and comfort us even as they call on us to reimagine or envision finding common ground.
 Ceremonies validate and legitimize Treaties, family and kinship lines, and connections to the land.